LaloGarces/Blockchain-with-Python/README.md

  ```
 For more information about Haslib for Python: https://docs.python.org/3/library/hashlib.html

-### Mine the Blockchain.
+### 2. Mine the Blockchain.

-In this part, we're going to assume that a miner is mining our Block to be added to the chain getting the next result to be recieved to the miner
+In this part, we're going to assume that a miner is mining a Block to be added to the chain, getting the next result to be received to the miner

  ```response = {'message': 'You just have mined succesfully a block!',   #--> Message to the miner after mined a block
                 'index': block['index'],